whoopsjohnnie/mech/README.md

 # mech add --help
 ```
 % mech add -h

         Add instance to the Mechfile.

         Usage: mech add [options] <name> <location>

         Example box: bento/ubuntu-18.04

         Notes:
         - The 'add-me' option will add the currently logged in user to the guest,
           add the same user to sudoers, and add the id_rsa.pub key to the authorized_hosts file
           for that user.

         Options:
             -a, --add-me                     Add the current host user/pubkey to guest
                 --box BOXNAME                Name of the box (ex: bento/ubuntu-18.04)
                 --box-version VERSION        Constrain version of the added box
             -h, --help                       Print this help
             -p, --provider PROVIDER          Provider ('vmware' or 'virtualbox')
             -u, --use-me                     Use the current user for mech interactions
 ```

 # mech list
 Here is what it would look like having multiple instance with different providers:
 ```
 % mech list
-                NAME	        ADDRESS	                                BOX	     VERSION	    PROVIDER
+                NAME	        ADDRESS	                                BOX	     VERSION	    PROVIDER	       STATE
-               fifth	     notcreated	                 bento/ubuntu-18.04	 202002.04.0	  virtualbox
-               first	  192.168.3.231	                 bento/ubuntu-18.04	 201912.04.0	      vmware
+               first	  192.168.3.134	                 bento/ubuntu-18.04	 201912.04.0	      vmware	     started
-              fourth	 192.168.56.134	                 bento/ubuntu-18.04	 202002.04.0	  virtualbox
+              second	 192.168.56.194	                 bento/ubuntu-18.04	 202002.04.0	  virtualbox	     running
-              second	     notcreated	              mrlesmithjr/alpine311	  1578437753	      vmware
+               third	     notcreated	              mrlesmithjr/alpine311	  1578437753	  virtualbox	  notcreated
-               third	     notcreated	                 bento/ubuntu-18.04	 201912.04.0	      vmware
 ```

 # Installation